pquline/ft_dashboard/README.md

-# FT Dashboard
+# ft_dashboard

-A modern dashboard application for 42 students to view their attendance and progress data.
+A modern dashboard application for 42 students to view their attendance data.
 Built with Next.js 15, TypeScript, and shadcn/ui components.

 ## Features